 The 3-day fat-burning sample plan our health care team created here was drawn from a larger chronic lung disease treatment we call our Anti-Inflammatory Initiative™, or AI2™.

-There are 3 levels of these plans, and in addition to a high-fat diet plan, they also include tips for exercising, sleeping and information about helpful supplements.
-With all these parts combined, the AI2 plans we offer may help you boost your immune system and train your body to use fats as inflammation-fighting fuel.
+In addition to a high-fat diet plan, they also include tips for exercising, sleeping and relaxing.
+With all these parts combined, the AI2 we offer may help you boost your immune system and train your body to use fats as inflammation-fighting fuel.

 We also offer a treatment option called cellular therapy.
 Cellular therapy is a procedure that uses concentrated platelets and cells from a small sample of your blood to target lung disease.
 These platelets release healing properties that, when combined with proteins, growth factor and other helpful cells, may promote healing in damaged tissue and reduce inﬂammation in your lungs.